mslawins/dotfiles/README.md

 - telescope does not show hidden files
 - add more sources to cmp
 - test new cmp and remove old
+- remap ctrl + u in zellij to allow for standard vim bind